httpwg/wg-materials/ietf103/minutes.md

 Roy: The issue with clarifying it for TCP is that HTTP can run across lots of things, so it's difficult to describe it in a sensical and accurate way for HTTP over just TCP.

-Martin: We recently recornized the same thing about TLS.
+Martin: We recently recognized the same thing about TLS.
 It used to be the case that we didn't recognize half-closed, but we've corrected that.

 Roy: That's a great improvement.
 If we have text that makes sense, I'm not opposed to putting it into the spec.